Common Misconceptions About Public Relations

 Here are the top 5 misconceptions you need to understand about hiring a PR firm:

 Clients believe that their publicists have a magic Rolodex that they scroll through for booking appearances.
-While the traditional Rolodex has been replaced with email lists and texting, the theory still remains the same.
+While the traditional Rolodex has been replaced with emails, texting and media databases, the theory still remains the same.
 Publicists cannot email, call or text an editor and automatically get a story placed just because they have a personal relationship with them.
 That isn’t how real PR or journalism works.
 The publicist may have a very close relationship with a journalist, but if the story has no legs, there is breaking news, or the journalist simply doesn’t like the story idea, it’s not getting placed, and it doesn’t matter if you hired a Park Avenue PR firm or if you pitched the story on your own.
 The newsworthiness value of the story is all that matters.
 Breaking news dictates the storylines, and publicists pitch stories that tie into the news cycle.
 It is not the other way around.
 The media dictates what is covered- publicists do not.
 While it is tempting to believe publicists have access to everyone, it is not true.